 Concerto for Violin and Cello.
 Jascha Heifetz, violin, Gregor Piatigorksy, cello.
 Alfred Wallenstein, conductor.
 RCA Victor Symphony Orchestra.
 RCA Victor LD 2513.
 Beautiful for over forty years of listening since the 1970s.
 You can hear Piatigorsky much better than usual in his performances with Heifetz.
 I doubt there exists a better performance.

 Piano Quintet.
 Clifford Curzon, piano, The Budapest String Quartet.
 Odyssey monaural 32 16 0173.
 My favorite album for about eight years, ca. 1970-78, and I think still my favorite.
 Truly listed under Legendary Performances.
 Written when Brahms was under thirty.
 It is unbelievable to me that this is not available on CD.
 This is one of the two or three albums I have loved the most.
 The Budapest also plays this with the famous conductor George Szell on the piano, but I am sorry to say that Szell just cannot keep up with the Budapest.
 It is unbelievable to me that they would put the Szell on CD but not the Curzon.
 Rudolf Serkin with the Budapest is too slow compared to Curzon.
 This might be Curzon’s best performance.
 I was inspired to check some of his other performances, which are uniformly excellent, but not on the exalted inspirational level of the Brahms quintet in my opinion.
 The Budapest, on the other hand, is rightly deemed legendary for practically everything, especially the later Beethoven quartets.
 In any case, Curzon rises to the occasion and plays with them at their best.
 I think they all inspired the best in each other.
-Here is the first movement converted from a fairly good copy of the LP (You can see my album’s cover with the head and shoulders of Brahms.)
+Here is the first movement, converted from a fairly good copy of the vinyl LP (You can see my album’s cover with the head and shoulders of Brahms.)
 Here is the fourth movement, provided by NAXOS of America.
-Here is the entire performance from a somewhat damaged copy of the LP.
+Here is the entire performance from a sadly warped and scratchy copy of the vinyl LP.

 The Three Piano Quartets.
 Also Schumann, Piano Quintet.
 Artur Rubinstein, piano, The Guarneri Quartet.
 RCA stereo LSC 6188.
 Copyright 1969.
 I do not usually like Rubinstein, though I love him with Heifetz and Piatigorsky.
 I have enjoyed this album for at least forty years since the 1970s.
 I love the chemistry, the warmth and cordiality.
 I have seen the Brahms on CD.
 I love the Schumann as well-- some beautiful moments.
 My parents and I heard Rubinstein play live in Schenectady when I was in high school.
 That must have been in the Proctor Theatre.
 I am sorry to say that I do not care for Rubinstein and the Guarneri playing Brahms’ Piano Quintet.
 They are almost somnolent compared to Curzon and the Budapest.

 Piano Concerto #1.
 Gary Graffman, piano, Charles Munch conducts Boston Symphony.
 RCA Victrola stereo VICS 1109.
-I have enjoyed it since about 1970.
+I have dearly loved it since about 1970.

 Piano Concerto #2.
 Emil Gilels, piano, Fritz Reiner conducts Chicago Symphony.
 RCA Victrola stereo VICS 1025.
 It overwhelmed me in late 1969 or early 1970.
 It is probably too overwhelming for me now.
-I include it for romantics in their late teens or early twenties who want to be emotionally swept away.
+It is best for romantics in their late teens or early twenties who want to be emotionally swept away.
 But I suppose older people can play this great work quietly.
 Maybe I should try that, LOL!

 Clarinet Quintet in B minor.
 David Oppenheim, clarinet.
 The Budapest String Quartet.
 Columbia stereo MS 6226.
 I list this not as a favorite but as surely the best version.
 It is a beautiful performance, but not of one of my favorite Brahms compositions.
 I first heard it around 1970.
 An autumnal work.
 It’s the perfect companion to the Brahms Piano Quintet by Curzon and the Budapest, and it never made it to CD either.